Skip to main content

 Control loops

-A workflow can be run as a control loop by returing Loop instead of a response.
+A workflow can be run as a control loop by returning Loop instead of a response.
 Reboot will then "loop" your workflow and re-execute it reliably.
-It will also increment context.iteration so that you can distinguish what iteration of your loop you are currently executing!
-Finally, you can schedule the loop for some time in the future by passing a when to Loop, exactly as when calling schedule() or spawn().
+It will also increment context.iteration, allowing you to track which iteration of the loop is currently running.
+Finally, you can schedule the loop for some time in the future by passing a when to Loop, just as you would when using schedule() or spawn().
 Here's an example of looping your workflow for 5 minutes from now.

 return new Loop(when=datetime.now() + timedelta(minutes=5))